Heidiepa/h6-Upside-Down-Iceberg/README.md

 *Phishstick works ao that a malicous software (keylogger or something else) is stored in USB memory device and upon inserting USB memory device onto PC, it initializes malware/keylogger that will then distribute e.g. private content such as personal information or password to attacker.
 Then attacker can properly access to PC through this information.
 This can be against GDPR or other regulations related organisational (physical) or cyber security.
 *Typical organisation would be vulnerable of PhishSticks.
 Many people are naturally curious and if they find USB memory devices, first reaction is to plug it to USB slot.
 There is also always a possibility that an intruded accesses to e.g. office space, leaves USB memory device onto someones table with e.g. official looking note and that the person whose desk the USB is on may think that USB device is something they need for work task.
-*Thus, typical organisations need to protect themselves with tools like Intune admin templates: https://learn.microsoft.com/en-us/mem/intune/configuration/administrative-templates-restrict-usb that prevent access to USB moemory devics unless the employee is authorized to use USB memory devices for theri work.
+*Thus, typical organisations need to protect themselves with tools like Intune admin templates: https://learn.microsoft.com/en-us/mem/intune/configuration/administrative-templates-restrict-usb that prevent access to USB memory devics unless the employee is authorized to use USB memory devices for theri work.
 In addition, user training and active communiaction regarding risks that come with USB Devices should not be forgotten about.

 ## Sources